VincentZalzal/vzalzal-blog/content/posts/detour-group-theory.md

 By far the most common C++ solution I've seen follows this pattern:

 - Generate two random letters and three random digits using some random number generator.
-- Check whether the generated serial number exists in the `std::unordered_set` of previous numbers.
+- Check whether the generated serial number exists in the `std::unordered_set` of previously generated numbers.
 - If so, try again; if not, add the serial number to the set and return it.

 I have a feeling that coding interview questions have trained us to overuse hash tables, as they are usually part of the expected answer.
 However, in this case, I think the solution above is far from the best.
 The more serial numbers are generated, the slower it gets.
 At the limit, trying to generate the last remaining serial number might take a while, as you will try to stumble upon it randomly in a loop.